midwestcoder2020/Linux_Kernel_Modules/README.md

 ## Introduction

 Kernel modules are pieces of code that can be dynamically loaded into the Linux kernel to add or extend functionality without requiring a kernel reboot.
-This repository includes modules that demonstrate various features and use cases, from basic "Hello World" examples to more complex modules that interact with kernel subsystems.
+This repository includes modules that demonstrate various features and use cases

 ## Modules